 The Statement of Net Position presents end-of-year data concerning Assets (current and noncurrent), Deferred Outflows, Liabilities (current and noncurrent), Deferred Inflows, and Net Position.
 Current assets are things of value, which are available to the College in the short term, which is considered to be one year or less.
 Current liabilities are amounts owed which are expected to be paid in one year or less.
 Deferred outflows of resources represent a consumption of net position applicable to a future period.
 The College's deferred outflows of resources include deferred outflows related to pensions and other post-employment benefits.
 Deferred inflows of resources represent an acquisition of net position applicable to a future reporting period.
-The College's deferred inflows of resources include deferred inflows related to pensions and other post-employment benefits.
+The College's deferred inflows of resources include deferred inflows related to pensions, other post-employment benefits and leasing arrangements (the College as lessor).